 • El Bar Bero: A cocktail bar speakeasy if classier nights are your thing.

-• El Batey Bar: A little divey but nonetheless very fun.
+• El Batey Bar: A little divey but very fun.

 Day 2: El Yunque & the Beach